anjali-deshpande-hub/chronic_kidney_disease/README.md

 * **Reports:** Generated HTML, PDF etc. of your report
 * **src:** Project source code
 * README: This file!
-* .gitignore: Files to exclude from this folder, specified by the instructor
+* .gitignore: Files to exclude from this folder, specified by the Technical Facilitator